stockmind/gpd-pocket-ubuntu-respin/README.md

 ```
 You can find the generated kernel .deb files in the parent folder where linux-sunxi repository have been cloned.

-Compress all the .deb files generated into a zip named "gpd-pocket-kernel-files.zip" and put it in the root folder of this repository.
+Compress all the .deb files generated into a zip named "gpdpocket-kernel-files.zip" and put it in the root folder of this repository.

 ## Step 4: Build Your Respun ISO